 Oboes and Cor Anglais

-The Oboe is a double reed woodwind instrument and plays in the Treble and Soprano range.
+is a double reed woodwind instrument and plays in the Treble and Soprano range.
 A sound is produced by blowing into the reed and vibrating a column of air.
-The tone of the Oboe has been described as “bright”.
+The tone of the Oboe has been described as "bright".

-The Cor Anglais is part of the Oboe family and is also a double-reed woodwind instrument.
-It’s one and a half times the length of the Oboe and is pitched in F, a fifth lower than the Oboe.
+is part of the Oboe family and is also a double-reed woodwind instrument.
+It's one and a half times the length of the Oboe and is pitched in F, a fifth lower than the Oboe.
 This instrument is played the same as the Oboe.

 It is often used for solo music.
 This instrument has 7 holes where your fingers can be placed when you play.
 When you blow you make different notes based on what holes your fingers are covering.